divyanshu12-fullstack/BookMark-Extension/README.md

-Your are most welcome to try me first ever build extension by loading/unpacking it in your extensions menu Thanks for looking into my work.
+Your are most welcome to try my first ever build extension by loading/unpacking it into your extensions menu Thanks for looking into my work.